 To start the Pixelstick you can press a button next to the D-pad on the controller or trigger it using a 2.5mm jack, a similar method to triggering some cameras.
 This means it is possible that you are able to use two receivers, one for the camera and one for the Pixelstick with a single trigger.
 Epically when you are shooting alone this can be very convenient.
 This shows that Bitbanger Labs did indeed think of the ergonomics while designing the device.

 Something that is not included with the Pixelstick is creativity.
 The Pixelstick can be seen as a lightbrush.
 It still requires creativity in order to gain good results with it.
-Similarly to a painter and his brushes, the creativity comes from the artist and not from his tools.
+Similarly to a painter and his brushes, the creativity comes from the artist and not from his tools, but one of them definitely had something to do about it, he was using glowing paint, amazing among artist.
 The same can be said for each piece of camera gear, but somehow I have the feeling it is different in this case.
 Other camera gear is more technical and it is easier to explain for me.
 Maybe it is because normal camera is being used by everyone already and this gives a good impression what is possible with it.
 Using the Pixelstick you enter the unknown, what also happens if you start lightpainting.
 There are so many possibilities that you need to have a very good idea of what you want to make, otherwise you do not know where to start.
 In a way you are pushing the boundaries of photography, since this technology makes people able to shoot pictures that have not been possible yet.

 My first impressions did not change over the course of this review.
 Without doubt I can confirm that the Pixelstick is an extremely well made tool.
 The hardware and execution are superb; Bitbanger Labs has done an amazing job.
 The Pixelstick is very easy to start with, exciting to use and the results you can get with it are certainly unique.
 By “unique”, I mean that the Pixelstick enables photographers to shoot very different photos to without it; it opens a new world, so to speak.